-Following prioritization, the Open Ocean TIG will finalize its list of MAM priorities.
+Following prioritization, the Open Ocean TIG developed an initial list of MAM priorities (see Section 8).
 These MAM priorities will be evaluated and updated periodically as needed.

 5 Process for Development and Release of MAM Activities to Address MAM Priorities